 And after a relatively disappointing first half to last season, Moyes opted against returning for Herrera in the January transfer window, and yet now United have decided that he is worth the money after all as they look to fix a long-running issue in central midfield.

 But the club’s purchase of a Spaniard, who has still to even be capped by Spain at senior level, resembles a panic buy, which also now begs the question: why did the Red Devils not follow up their long-running interest in a similarly-priced Cesc Fabregas this summer?

 When Paris Saint-Germain announced that they had reached an agreement with Chelsea for the purchase of central defender David Luiz for a fee believed to be an initial £40 million prior to this World Cup there was some consternation across the world of football.

 However, that was nothing compared to the reaction following Brazil’s humiliating exit from the tournament after a 7-1 thrashing at the hands of eventual champions Germany, a contest in which a tearful and error-prone Luiz captained the host nation.

-In fact, had the west London club not been able to finalise the big-money deal before that semi-final clash, then one wonders whether the 27-year-old would now be a PSG player, so woeful was his display at the heart of the Selecao’s back four that night in Belo Horizonte.
+In fact, had the west London club not been able to finalise the big-money deal before that semi-final clash, one wonders whether the 27-year-old would be a PSG player, so woeful was his display at the heart of the Selecao’s back four that night in Belo Horizonte.

-Need I say anymore…?
+Need I say anymore?